FaizullahSayyed/DynamicMailSystem-springboot-/README.md

 # DynamicMailSystem Spring Boot

-A Spring Boot application for sending emails to company employees, staff, executives, and customers, with user registration and action logging.
+A Spring Boot application for sending emails to company employees, staff, executives, and customers, with user registration, action logging, and a contact form for users to email the company.

 ## Features

 - **Send Emails:** Send emails to employees, staff, executives, or all groups via web interface.
 - **User Registration:** Register users as employee, staff, executive, or customer.
+- **Contact Company:** Any user can send a message to the company using a contact form.
 - **Database Integration:** Uses PostgreSQL to store users and log email actions.
 - **Email Logging:** All email actions are logged in the `email_actions` table.